Lauri Rapala: Early fishing work

 For fishing, he netted whitefish and set long lines for perch and pike.
-Three trout weighing 3.6 kg earned the equivalent of two weeks pay in a factory nearby; so Rapala would also troll a line with a baited hook to catch trout.
+Three trout weighing 3.6 kg earned the equivalent of two weeks' pay in a factory nearby; so Rapala would also troll a line with a baited hook to catch trout.
 He trolled about a thousand hooks on a trotline behind his traditional Finnish fishing rowing boat, known in Finnish as a 'soutuvene'.
 He baited all the hooks himself, and since he had no motor for his boat, he rowed approximately 50 km every day, except in storms.

 According to the recollection of his son Risto, Lauri Rapala fished for trout with a homemade fishing rod.
-When a fish hit, he would throw his pole in the water, and row behind it, to tire the fish.
+When a fish hit, he would throw his pole in the water and row behind it to tire the fish.
 With so much time on the water, Rapala had much time to think, to observe, and to learn how the fish behaved, how the minnows swam, and how the injured minnows were more likely to be eaten by the larger fish.
 "Our father really understood fishing," says Risto.
 "He recognized the relationship between bottom structure and where fish are located.
 He learned how fish fed, and how they moved from one location to another.
 And Rapala understood the effects of weather on fishing."

 Designing the original lure

-Rapala thought that an artificial lure could bring in more fish, and therefore more money, in addition to eliminating time needed to bait hooks.
+Rapala thought that an artificial lure could bring in more fish, and therefore more money, in addition to eliminating the time needed to bait hooks.
 After a lot of trial and error, and with the help of a hermit-fisherman, Toivo Pylväläinen, who lived on an island of Lake Päijänne, and Rapala's friend Akseli Soramäki, he created a lure with the right wobble to imitate an injured bait fish.
 It was made of cork, with tinfoil around it and melted photograph negatives as a coating instead of lacquer, which Rapala could not afford.
-When completed, he tied a string to his thumb, and trolled it behind his boat.
+When completed, he tied a string to his thumb and trolled it behind his boat.
 Pike and perch attacked it voraciously, and his sons, who were young at the time, claim he would often bring in 270 kg a day.
 This is the lure that would become the Original Floater, the most well-known fishing lure in the world.